 If you have ever been a cat owner, then you have likely been surprised walking down the hallway and seeing a pair of glowing eyes.
 In the past, this characteristic has been a reason for their idolization.

 No matter whose eyes we are talking about, from dogs to beavers and humans, all of them reflect light.
 So, what makes a cat’s eyes different from many other animals?
-Are there other animals that share this distinctive characteristic?
-Continue reading to find answers to all your questions and more.
+As a short answer cat’s eyes glow because they can reflect light even at night.
+However, let’s continue reading to discover the answers to all of your questions and more!

 The History of a Cat’s Glowing Eyes